Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems: Introduction

-The work is aimed to generalize one of the existing applications of the theory of the Yang-Baxter equation to the theory of quantum integrable systems.
-It should be noted that this equation and subsequently the theory of quantum groups marked a new era in the field of exactly-solvable models of mathematical physics.
-This concerned both models of statistical physics in dimension 2, and one-dimensional quantum mechanical models of the theory of magnets.
-The established connection has been effective in the purely physical issues like the effect of the spontaneous magnetization as like as in many mathematical problems.
+The work is aimed to generalize one of the existing applications of the theory of the Yang--Baxter equation to the theory of quantum integrable systems.
+It should be noted that this equation and subsequently the theory of quantum groups marked a new era in the f\/ield of exactly-solvable models of mathematical physics.
+This concerned both models of statistical physics in dimension~2, and one-dimensional quantum mechanical models of the theory of magnets.
+The established connection turned out to be ef\/fective in the purely physical issues like the ef\/fect of the spontaneous magnetization as like as in many mathematical problems.
 The language of Hopf algebras not only expanded the machine of modern algebra but also allowed to explore new patterns, for example, in topology.

 The mentioning of such diverse areas of modern mathematical physics here is not accidental.
-The transition from the Yang-Baxter equations to the tetrahedral equation appears natural from many points of view: low-dimensional topology, combinatorics, statistical models, topological field theories, homotopy algebraic structures.
-Here we present a brief table showing some heredity in subjects related to the Yang-Baxter equation and the tetrahedral one.
+The transition from the Yang--Baxter equations to the tetrahedral equation appears natural from many points of view: low-dimensional topology, combinatorics, statistical models, topo\-lo\-gical f\/ield theories, homotopy algebraic structures.
+Here we present a brief table showing some heredity in subjects related to the Yang--Baxter equation and the tetrahedral one.

-\subsection{Universal integrability in $d=1$}
+\subsection{Universal integrability in $\boldsymbol{d=1}$}